 Managing finances can get confusing with multiple suppliers and vendors involved, so having a system in place to help makes sense.
 This can be as complex or simple as it suits your business, including important payment information from your suppliers, your product inventory to identify products ideal for particular customer profiles, and additional notes for vendors.
 In this way, accounts payable automation can be advantageous to your business for several reasons, including:

 ⭐️ Automating an AP process reduces paper use

-Instead of manually handling payments and invoices, accounts payable moves this onto a spreadsheet or into specific software to simplify the process.
+Instead of manually handling payments and invoices, AP moves this onto a spreadsheet or into specific software to simplify the process.
 Having hard copies of everything also slows down the process — often you have to wait for others in the team to pass on the right documents for the next step.
 Moving to digital copies with accounts payable makes it easy to share and send files, as well as restricts access to sensitive documents to only those who need them.

 ⭐️ Automating an AP process minimizes errors